for-alisia/react-examples/README.md

 ## Next Auth App (next-auth folder)

 Example of using authentification with NextJS applications.
 App uses next-auth package to handle all auth logic.
 Includes: login, signup via credentials, protected routes, changing of the credentials.

+---

+## MobX Axample (mobx-ex folder)

+Basic example of using MobX as a statemanager in React Project.
+Uses Typescript as a template.